Long term storage

 _2021-02-26_000611+0100_daily_1099511719926 _2021-03-01_000911+0100_weekly_1099511719926

 To access snapshots of a specific date, cd into the corresponding folder and browse through the files.
-Note that files in snapshots are read-only regardless of the file permissions shown by ls -l.
+Note that files in snapshots are read-only regardless of the file permissions shown by ls -l

 Disclaimer

-Snapshots are provided as a courtesy service on the ceph file systems /home and /groups.
+.
 The availability of snapshots depends on the amount of currently unused ceph storage capacity and the retention time may be reduced without warning to adjust to increased utilisation.
 The default retention scheme is:

-• daily snapshots for 7 days and
+- daily snapshots for 7 days and

-• weekly snapshots for 4 weeks.
+- weekly snapshots for 4 weeks.

 We cannot guarantee snapshots to be present in situations where excessive amounts of temporary data have been captured in snapshots.
 We aim, however, to have at least the last two days available.